AthinaLange/ShoreScan/runup/README.txt

 # ShoreScan_runup

-Python-based tool for runup processing from timestack output from ARGUS-style cameras.
+Python-based tool for image processing of output from ARGUS-style cameras, including image rectification and runup extraction from timestacks

 See more documentation [here](https://athinalange.github.io/ShoreScan/)